flipkickmedia/cme-bootstrap/README.md

 ### Getting Started

-If you have a Windows 10 machine, a linux server, raspberry pi or pretty much any device which can run linux you can get started.
+If you have a Windows 10 machine, a Linux server, Raspberry PI 4 or pretty much any device which can run linux you can get started.

 ### Windows 10

-Currently we only support WSL2, and this is only available using a windows insider build but mainstream support is shortly on it's way.
+Currently we only support WSL2 and this is only available using a Windows insider build but mainstream support is shortly on it's way.

-To install the WSL2 Instance you first need to get the [cme-bootstrap-win repository](http://git.flipkick.media:cme/cme-bootstrap-win.git)
+To install the WSL2 Instance you first need to get the [cme-bootstrap-win repository](http://git.flipkick.media/cme/cme-bootstrap-win.git)

 Once you have this, launch the WSL2 shell and run the install.sh script.